Designing and Implementing a Competency Framework

 - Designing the interview framework around the competency framework

 - Acknowledging natural competencies – personality traits and characteristics that enhance performance in the role

 - Considering the future requirements of the role

 Identifying Competency Based Learning and Development Needs

-- From Unconscious Incompetence to Unconscious Competence – knowing where employees are on the learning ladder
+- From Unconscious Incompetence to Unconscious Competence and recognizing complacency – knowing where employees are on the learning ladder

 - Articulating competency based training needs in terms of core competencies and sub-competencies